nokonoko/Uguu/README.md

 ## Requirements

-Original development environment is Nginx + PHP7.3 + SQLite, but is confirmed to work with Apache 2.4 and newer PHP versions.
+Original development environment is Nginx + PHP5.3 + SQLite, but is confirmed to work with Apache 2.4 and newer PHP versions like PHP7.3.

 ## Install